 One important metric to monitor the work efficiency of the Pathology Division is the percentage of autopsy reports completed within 90 days of the examination.
 In general, the percentage of cases that meet this mark is dependent upon how quickly the Toxicology Laboratory can complete testing and how quickly the case pathologist can complete his/her autopsy reports following the toxicology report being issued.
-In 2019, the pathology division saw a decrease in the percentage of cases that meet the goal of 90% cases completed within 90 days from examination [Figure 6].
-There are several reasons why this occurred, including the Toxicology Laboratory being down two full time scientists and other staffing issues in the Pathology Division.
+In 2020, the pathology division saw a decrease in the percentage of cases that meet the goal of 90% cases completed within 90 days from examination [Figure 6].
+There are several reasons why this occurred, including a 20% case increase for both Pathology and Toxicology, and the Toxicology Laboratory losing two full time senior scientists and other staffing issues in the Pathology Division.